awsdocs/aws-ruby-developer-guide/doc_source/sns-recipes.rst

 .. _aws-ruby-sdk-sns-recipe-create-topic:

-Creating a new Topic
+Creating a Topic
 ====================

-The following example creates the topic :code:`MyGroovyTopic` in the region :code:`us-west-2` and displays the resulting topic ARN.
+The following example creates the topic :code:`MyGroovyTopic` in the :code:`us-west-2` region and displays the resulting topic ARN.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/sns/sns-ruby-example-create-topic.rb
    :lines: 13-18